-Fully absolved, by grace, you shall be found at last, and all sin's tremendous curse and blame shall be taken away, not because of anything you have done.
-I pray you do all you can for Christ out of gratitude; but, even when you have done all, do not rest there.
+Fully absolved by grace you shall be found at last and all sin's tremendous curse and blame shall be taken away, not because of anything you have done.
+I pray you do all you can for Christ out of gratitude, but even when you have done all, do not rest there.
 Rest still in the substitution and the sacrifice.
-Be you what Christ was in his Father's sight, and when conscience awakens, you can tell it that Christ was for you all that you ought to have been, that he has suffered all your penalty; and now neither mercy nor justice can smite you, since justice has clasped hands with mercy in a firm degree to save that man whose faith is in the cross of Christ.
+Be you what Christ was in his Father's sight, and when conscience awakens, you can tell it that Christ was for you all that you ought to have been, that he has suffered all your penalty; and now neither mercy nor justice can smite you, since justice has clasped hands with mercy in a firm decree to save that man whose faith is in the cross of Christ.
+The Lord bless these words for his sake.
+Amen.